 - Location: Mount Marty University Marian Auditorium, 1105 W. 8th Street, Yankton, SD 57078.

-- Who Should Attend: Physicians, Advanced Practice Providers, Nurses, Nursing Assistants, Psychologists, Counselors, Social Workers, and Dieticians.
-Admission is free for Avera Employees, Mount Marty Students, Staff, and Faculty.
+- Who Should Attend: Physicians, Advanced Practice Providers, Nurses, Nursing Assistants, Psychologists, Counselors, Social Workers, Dieticians, students and lifelong learners.

 - If you have questions, contact 605.322.7879 or averacontinuingeducation@